Meghanadiwakar/Redis-Db-Cache/README.md

-# POC Redis Cache
+# Redis service

-Demonstration of using Redis as a cache and clearing the cache after every minute using CRON expression
+Demonstration of using Redis as a cache and database and clearing the cache at specified time using CRON expression